nkuyfq/Delter/README.md

   - r-dplyr
   - r-vegan

 Users are suggested to use [Conda](https://docs.conda.io/en/latest/) or [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) to install these dependencies.
-After users download the working directory containing all the necessary files, the following shell command could install a workflow handling ONT R9 and R10 sequencing data in a **conda** environment named **Delter**.
+After users download the working directory containing all the necessary files, the following shell command could install **Delter** in a **conda** environment in less than half an hour.
 ```bash
 cd /path/to/Delter/working/directory
 conda env create --name Delter --file environment.yaml